The Coast Starlight

 Learn more about available discounts here.

-Running Time: TBD.
-This play is performed without an intermission.
+Running Time: 90 minutes without intermission.

 Please note: no outside food/snacks are allowed at the theater.
 You may purchase concessions at the show.